mikhailfed68/testing_tasks/README.md

-The repository in which a bit of the Hexlet online school test was performed
+The repository in which a bit of the Hexlet online school challenges was performed